 First off, you need to understand how most major retailers offer “price guarantees.”
 As an example, let's say you order online from Walmart, buying an item that costs you $25.
 But then a week later, the price on that item drops to $20.

 Per Walmart's price guarantee, they owe you back that $5 because you paid more for the item within a certain period of time prior to the price dropping.

 In addition to Walmart, many other retailers offer similar price guarantees.
-Some include Amazon, Target, Best Buy, Old Navy, Home Depot, Kohl's, Costco, Sears, and many more.
+Some include Target, Best Buy, Old Navy, Home Depot, Kohl's, Costco, Sears, and many more.

 Most of us lead busy lives, distracted by basically everything.
 Therefore, we don't always think about monitoring price drops on items we purchase from these places.
 I know I don't!
 We buy what we need to buy and then forget about it.

 So there's a very large percentage of people out there (including myself) that never receives these refunds they are 100% entitled to.

 Paribus makes sure you don't miss these refunds, ever.
 Once you have an account set up, you have to allow Paribus access to your emails.
 Paribus will then monitor your email account to watch for messages containing receipts from select merchants you've purchased from (which includes the companies I listed above in addition to many more).